-Each and every night, your brain passes through five stages of sleep.
+Each and every night, your brain passes through four stages of sleep.
 Passing through all these stages takes about 90-110 minutes and marks one full sleep cycle.
 So, if you sleep soundly for eight hours per night, you're getting five full sleep cycles.

 Let's take a closer look at the five stages of sleep: